CFPA Ramble: An Introduction to Shinrin-Yoku (Forest Bathing)

 Scientific research has now caught up with ancient knowledge that time spent in forests have a direct, measurable and profound effect on the human spirit and physical well-being.
 The shinrin-yoku process is a guided nature session that will stimulate inspiration, foster awareness, reflection, and a deeper healing connection back to self.
 You can learn more about shinrin-yoku in this article in USA Today, or listen to this story on NPR!

 During this introductory Ramble, you will be guided and led through the gentle, intentional shinrin-yoku process with a series of invitations, reflections, and general information.
 This hike starts in the parking lot at CFPA's headquarters.
-This will be a slow, easy ramble for adults, but note there are a few rocky sections of trail.
-There are also some minor inclines and declines along the trail and the trail may be muddy in places.
+This will be a gentle, easy ramble for adults.The trail may be muddy in places.
 No dogs, please.

 This event is being offered as part of a series of Forest Bathing programs at CFPA that include both rambles and presentations.
 Attend one or all of each!
 For additional programs, visit CFPA's event page.